Hannibal vs. Scipio

 Rome on that day lost between a quarter and a third of the Senate.

-They wanted to be present because they assumed it would be a great victory.
+They wanted to be with the army because they assumed it would be a great victory.

 Hannibal would prey on Italy for another 13 years